-We are committed to improving the overall health of children and offer a variety of services rooted in three major areas:
+We are committed to improving the overall health of children and offer a variety of services rooted in four major areas:

 - Patient & Family Assistance provides direct support to patients and families to help cover critical non-medical costs such as gas and grocery cards, taxi vouchers and social worker and emergency grants to families in need of assistance.

 - The Stink Bug Project supports families who have a child diagnosed with a serious medical condition.
 The Stink Bug Project matches well-trained, loving companion dogs with families throughout the Rocky Mountain region.

 - Mothers’ Milk Bank is a nonprofit milk bank and adheres to the strict guidelines of the Human Milk Banking Association of North America (HMBANA).
 Mothers’ Milk Bank collects, tests, processes and provides donor human milk to fragile babies across the country.